vergissberlin/hugo/README.md

 # hugo

-> Slim alpine image with hugo inside and nothing more!
+> Slim alpine image with hugo and git inside and nothing more!

 ## Usage